AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/export-experience-fragment-target.md

 #### Resolution

-1. Login to [Admin Console](https://adminconsole.adobe.com/) with administrative rights for the Adobe Target Product Profile used but he AEM integration
+1. Login to [Admin Console](https://adminconsole.adobe.com/) with administrative rights for the Adobe Target Product Profile used but the AEM integration
 2. Select __Products > Adobe Target > Product Profile__
-3. Under __Integrations__ tab, select the integration for your AEM as a Cloud Service environment (same name as the Adobe I/O project)
+3. Under __Integrations__ tab, select the integration for your AEM as a Cloud Service environment (same name as the Adobe Developer project)
 4. Assign __Editor__ or __Approver__ role

     ![Target API Error](assets/target-permissions.png)